Original blog post here.

 I’m working on some stories about a mortal warrior in love with an Elf woman and I am consciously drawing on the thematic elements of The King of Elfland’s Daughter, along with a depiction of the Elves more in line with Lord Dunsany and Tolkien’s Elves than most modern Elves.

 Also, I absolutely, positively love Lord Dunsany’s phrase “the fields we know” to refer to the mortal world and the idea of going beyond the fields we know to cross into Elfland.

-Also, I named my first Fire Emblem Awakening character Lirazel in honour of the character that “King of Elfland’s Daughter” refers to.
+Also, I named my first Fire Emblem Awakening character Lirazel in honour of the title character.

 So, yeah, take a chance on visiting the Perilous Realm and going beyond the fields we know.
 Just be mindful of finding your way back…

 Copyright 2022 J.B.
 Norman.
 Updated & Revised 2023.